ERIGrid2/riasc/docs/design/provisioning.md

 ## Introduction

 The provisioning component is responsible for quickly adding new nodes to the RIasC cluster with minimal effort.
-It does so by generating preconfigured system OS images (e.g. Raspberry Pi SD card) for various environments.
+It does so by generating pre configured system OS images (e.g. Raspberry Pi SD card) for various environments.

 New nodes can be automatically provisioning by booting them with such an image.
 Users only provide minimal configuration such as the IP addresses, host names or access tokens for registration to a RIasC cluster.